Trip Ref #10256

 Hotel · Wild camping

 This is a wild expedition.
-Along with good fitness, you'll need a love of serious adventure and for taking the elements as they come
+You'll need a decent fitness level and a passion for serious adventure, happy to take the elements as they come

-Eyes peeled for orcas, humpbacks, bald eagles, bears and rafts of sea otters.
-Soak up the smorgasbord of wildlife in the Prince William Sound
+Eyes peeled for orcas, humpbacks, bald eagles, bears and rafts of sea otters in the Prince William Sound

 Experienced, English speaking expedition guides